googleads/google-api-ads-ruby/dfp_api/README.md

   - Google Ads Common library (google-ads-common);
   - Savon 'the heavy metal Ruby SOAP client' (savon).

+# Docs for Developers

+## Rake targets

+To regenerate all the stubs for all versions if needed:

+    $ rake generate

+To target a specific version:

+    $ rake generate[version]

+For example:

+    $ rake generate[v201403]

+To target a specific service in a specific version:

+    $ rake generate[version,service]

+For example:

+    $ rake generate[v201403,CreativeService]

+To build the gem:

+    $ gem build google-dfp-api.gemspec

+To run unit tests on the library:

+    $ rake test

 # Where do I submit bug reports and feature requests?